adosia/adosia-token/bluponix/bluponix-space-no-wifi/README.md

 # BluPonix Space v2.1 (no wifi)

 Bluponix Space v2.1 is part of an open hardware IO platform initiative to enable anyone to easily create a variety of useful personal plant watering and cultivation systems.
-The Space v2.1 IO board is designed to be pin compatible with the popular open hardware Arduino Uno R3 microcomputer controller boards for prototyping.
+The Space v2.1 IO board is designed to be pin compatible with the popular open hardware Arduino Uno R3 microcomputer controller boards, commonly used for prototyping and hobby builds.

 # Supported Hardware: